How to Apply for a CLIA Certificate, Including International Laboratories

 - Instructions for completing the CMS-116;

-- Guidelines for counting tests for CLIA;
+- Guidelines for counting tests for CLIA; and

 - Tests commonly performed and their corresponding laboratory specialties/subspecialties.